 Custom SQL is another advanced technique to help you level up your Liferay projects.
 It allows direct writing of SQL queries to the database in applications based on Liferay.

-Although Dynamic Queries are powerful tools for data filtering, there are situations when you need more complex operations or access to advanced database functions that aren’t provided by the DynamicQuery interface.
-In such cases, Custom SQL can be a solution.
+In such cases, Custom SQL becomes a crucial solution.
 Custom SQL consists of SQL code snippets that can be directly inserted into your Liferay applications.
 This allows for the direct execution of complex database queries.
 However, it is important to be careful when using Custom SQL as it requires more complex management and may pose security risks, such as SQL injection attacks.

 Examples of situations where it is worth using Custom SQL: